Touch starvation: Biological explanation

-Social 'craving'
+Social "craving"

 Social interaction acts as a "primary reward" in social animals, and its restriction can cause altered or depressed behavior.
 A 2020 study published in Nature Neuroscience found a distinction between the striatal and cortical regions' responses to social vs. nutritional/appetitive craving (meaning the two do not originate from the same source).
-It further found that deprivation narrows the window of motivation, leading researchers to conclude that social isolation leads to social-craving (and thus, eventually, 'social-starvation') in much the same way that abstaining from food/nutrition induces regular 'hunger' and thus, eventually, 'starvation'.
+It further found that deprivation narrows the window of motivation, leading researchers to conclude that social isolation leads to social-craving (and thus, eventually, "social-starvation") in much the same way that abstaining from food/nutrition induces regular "hunger" and thus, eventually, "starvation".

 Along the same line of reasoning, prolonged abstinence or restriction from physical contact can lead to similar consequences.
 Touch from another person (or, to a lesser extent, other living creatures) sends signals from the skin to the vagus nerve which triggers the release of oxytocin, serotonin, and dopamine in the brain.
 This in turn helps to reduce stress through the inhibition of and restriction on the production of cortisol, which regulates stress.
 A person's blood pressure is reduced and their heart rate and nervous system slow; symptoms of loneliness and depression improve.
 Physical contact is critical to the development of social bonds and relationships on some level in almost every culture worldwide; its absence for long periods of time, even when offset by social interaction in other spheres, can have serious consequences on a person's emotional regulation and stress-hormone balance, with psychological damage building over extended periods of restriction.

-Individuals with greater sensitivity to touch, such as special needs or neurodivergent persons (especially children), trauma victims, veterans, survivors of sexual or physical abuse, or hypochondriacs may be averse to physical contact and social interaction.
+Individuals with greater sensitivity to touch, such as special needs or neurodivergent persons (especially children), those with trauma (particularly survivors of sexual abuse or physical abuse, as well as veterans with PTSD), or hypochondriacs, may be averse to physical contact and social interaction.
 They may wish to restrict either to certain degrees of interaction, persons, or parts of the body.
-Unwanted touch can thus sometimes have the opposite of its generally assumed effect, triggering severe anxiety, stress, or fear, in some cases to such a degree that it produces a fight-or-flight response.
+Touch can thus sometimes have the opposite of its generally assumed effect because it is unwanted, triggering severe anxiety, stress, or fear, in some cases to such a degree that it produces a fight-or-flight response.
 Therapy for these individuals is nonetheless suggested by specialists to allow for some affective reciprocal physical contact, if nonetheless limited, as touch can still be beneficial if proper steps are taken to address the particular interests, restrictions, and needs of the person involved.